BiocPy/BiocFrame/docs/index.md

 # BiocFrame

-This package implements a lite weight data frame like class (comparable to Pandas `DataFrame`) but supports more flexible column types, e.g: nested columns.
+This package provides a data-frame representation similar to a pandas `DataFrame`, with support for nested column types.

 ## Install